JOE’S JOURNAL African safari, Tanganyika March 21st, 1962

 African safari information:

-It has it’s own unique micro-climate and over the year the temperature ranges between 25 to 30+ degrees C.
+It has its own unique micro-climate and over the year the temperature ranges between 25 to 30+ degrees C.

 Getting out of your vehicle is strictly limited to just a few picnic spots.